-Incorporating high-potential profiles allows a competency-based interview to attract candidates with several critical qualities in your company.
+When it comes to incorporating profiles with high potential, the competency-based interview allows you to attract candidates who possess a set of key qualities that are valuable to your company.
 Having candidates who meet the competencies you need to develop your strategy makes your organization more competitive.

 Today, in the face of highly fluctuating markets where uncertainty reigns, people who demonstrate flexibility and adapt to sudden and unexpected changes are the ones who genuinely add value to projects.